Africa and the World: Literature, Politics, and Global Geographies

 - Urbanism and literature

-Online registration is now closed.
-On-site registration will be available at the conference (for non-presenters only):
+On-site registration will be available at the conference (for non-presenters only).

-Registration will be located at the Afro-American Cultural Center, 211 Park Street, New Haven.
+Registration is located at the Afro-American Cultural Center, 211 Park Street, New Haven.

 On-site, 4-day conference registration - $225